-- 77. NET FAMILY ASSETS: Net cash value after deducting reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment, excluding interests in Indian trust land, and excluding equity accounts in HUD home ownership programs.
-The value of necessary items of personal property such as furniture and automobiles shall be excluded.
-(In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the Family or household, the value of the trust fund will not be considered an asset so long as the fund continues to be held in trust.
-Any income distributed from the trust fund shall be counted when determining Annual Income.
-The value of a burial trust will not be included in Net Family Assets.
-In determining Net Family Assets, MPHA shall include the value of any business or family assets disposed of by an applicant or Tenant for less than fair market value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application for the program or reexamination, as applicable, in excess of the consideration received therefore.
-In the case of a disposition as part of a separation or divorce settlement, the disposition will not be considered to be for less than fair market value if the applicant or Tenant receives important consideration not measurable in dollar terms. - 78.
-NONCITIZEN: A person who is neither a citizen nor national of the United States. - 79.
+- 9) Equity in property under the Homeownership Option for which a family receives assistance under 24 CFR part 982; - 10) Family Self-Sufficiency Accounts; and - 11) Federal tax refunds or refundable tax credits for a period of 12 months after receipt by the family. - 12) In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the trust fund is not a family asset and the value of the trust is not included in the calculation of net family assets, so long as the fund continues to be held in a trust that is not revocable by, or under the control of, any member of the family or household. - 79.
+NONCITIZEN: A person who is neither a citizen nor national of the United States. - 80.
 NON-SMOKING PROPERTIES: Smoking is prohibited at all public housing, in all indoor areas which include but are not limited to apartments, shared areas, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms and all outdoor areas including building grounds, parking lots except where there is a designated area.
 For Family Housing Units, smoking is prohibited in all indoor areas and within 25 feet of the structure, unless the property line is less than 25 feet from the structure, smoking is permitted at the property line.
-See No Smoking Policy. - 80.
+See No Smoking Policy. - 81.
 NOTICE: This term applies specifically to Section 4.D of the Lease, which refers to the first time that the tenant is given written Notice of a charge, penalty, or assessment (charge).

 Notwithstanding any other provision in the Lease or SOP to the contrary, reminders, monthly rent statements lease terminations letters, or any other document referencing the charge does not create another opportunity to request a grievance hearing to contest the amount of the original charge.
-See Grievance Procedures. - 81.
-OCCUPANCY STANDARDS: The standards that MPHA has established for determining the appropriate number of bedrooms needed to house families of different sizes or compositions. - 82.
-OVER HOUSED: When the number of Members of the Household is less than the Occupancy Limit. - 83.
-OVER INCOME: A Tenant Family is Over Income if their Annual Income exceeds 80% of the area median income as published by HUD.
-See Occupancy Standards and Lease Add Ons. - 84.
-PARTICIPANT: A family or individual that is assisted by MPHA.
+See Grievance Procedures. - 82.
+OCCUPANCY STANDARDS: The standards that MPHA has established for determining the appropriate number of bedrooms needed to house families of different sizes or compositions. - 83.
+OVER HOUSED: When the number of Members of the Household is less than the Occupancy Limit. - 84.
+OVER INCOME: A Tenant Family is Over Income if their Annual Income exceeds 120% of the area median income as published by HUD.
+An over income family may continue to reside in a Public Housing property for 24 months; at which time MPHA will terminate the lease.
+Once the lease termination is mailed to the Tenant Family, the Tenant Family must vacate the Unit within 6 months, whether or not there is a loss of income. - 85.
+PARTICIPANT: A family or individual that is assisted by MPHA. - 86.
+PASSBOOK SAVINGS RATE: The rate used to calculate income from assets when the asset is over \$50,000 in value.
+This rate is determined by HUD. - 87.
+PREVIOUSLY UNEMPLOYED: This includes a person who has earned, in the 12 months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage.